Program Type:

 Accessibility

 We are committed to ensuring that all patrons have access to information and Library services.
-If you have any questions about accessibility or need to request accommodations, please contact us at 203-594-5003 or reach out to [email protected].
-Please provide as much advance notice as possible to allow us to best meet your needs.
-Our accessibility features include but are not limited to assistive hearing loops in the auditorium, early access to programs, seating arrangements with additional space for mobility equipment or service animals, and large print materials.
+To request accommodations, please contact us at 203-594-5003 or [email protected] with as much notice as possible to allow us to best meet your needs.
+Our accessibility features include but are not limited to assistive hearing loops in the auditorium, early access to programs, and seating arrangements with space for mobility equipment or service animals.

 Thank You for Your Support!